 (a) stating that the Secretary of State proposes to make the order and the terms of the proposed order,

 (b) specifying the Secretary of State's reasons for proposing to make the order, and

 (c) specifying a period within which the body, members of the body or other persons likely to be affected by the proposal may make written representations with respect to it.

-(2) Where the Secretary of State gives a notice under subsection
+(2) Where the Secretary of State

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.